-Where lithographic processes require the alignment of structures on only one side of the device wafer (e.g. RDL, microbumping and similar techniques), top side alignment is used to align the fiducials on the mask with those of the wafer.
-Depending on substrate properties, this can be achieved either using stored position data for the wafer or through live image alignment, as in the DirectAligntm system invented at SUSS MicroTec.
+Where lithographic processes require the alignment of structures on only one side of the device wafer (e.g. RDL, micro-bumping and similar techniques), top-side alignment is used to align the fiducials on the mask with those of the wafer.
+Depending on the substrate properties, this can be achieved either using stored position data for the wafer or through live image alignment, as with the DirectAlign® system invented by SUSS MicroTec.

-Alignment can also be done using IR light based on such embedded marks.
-These require the use of materials that are transparent for IR light, such as undoped silicon, III-V semiconductors (e.g. GaAs) and adhesives for temporary bonding and debonding techniques.
-Specific cases should be tested to verify process feasibility.
+Multilayer wafer stacks are used in a number of structuring processes.
+The alignment marks that are normally embedded between the layers can be identified and aligned via infrared (IR) illumination.
+This requires the use of materials that are transparent for IR light, such as undoped silicon, III-V semiconductors (e.g. GaAs) and adhesives for temporary bonding and debonding techniques.

 The lower the exposure gap from mask to wafer, the higher the resolution.
-In soft contact mode the wafer is brought into contact with the mask and is fixed onto the chuck with vacuum.
+In soft contact mode, the wafer is brought into contact with the mask and is fixed onto the chuck with vacuum.

-In hard contact mode the wafer is brought in direct contact with the mask, while positive nitrogen pressure is used to press the substrate against the mask.
-In hard contact mode a resolution in the 1 micron range is possible.
+In hard contact mode, the wafer is brought into direct contact with the mask, while positive nitrogen pressure is used to press the substrate against the mask.
+A resolution in the 1 micron range is possible in hard contact mode.

 The large gap optics (LGO) optics is optimized for thick resist processes with large exposure gaps and 3D lithography, offering a resolution down to 5μm.
 The high resolution optics (HR) is apt for contact and close proximity lithography with structures down to 3μm at 20μm exposure gap.
-For processes with high dose requirements on 150mm wafers the exceptionally high intensity of the W150 HR optics facilitates high throughput.
+For processes with high dose requirements on 150 mm wafers the exceptionally high intensity of the W150 HR optics facilitates high throughput.

-The diffraction reducing exposure optics is designed to compensate diffraction effects in both contact and proximity lithography.
-Instead of using a plane wave as in other proximity lithography tools it provides an angular spectrum of planar light waves to reduce diffraction effects.
+Diffraction-reducing exposure optics are designed to compensate for diffraction effects in both contact and proximity lithography.
+Instead of using a plane wave as in other proximity lithography tools, it provides an angular spectrum of planar light waves to reduce diffraction effects.
 The selection of a proper angular spectrum improves structure resolution in the resist.

-MO Exposure Optics® is a unique illumination optics specifically designed for SUSS mask aligners.
-It is based on micro-lens plates instead of macroscopic lens assemblies.
-A simple plug & play changeover allows for a quick and easy changeover between different angular settings including the functionality of both classical SUSS HR and LGO illumination optics.
+MO Exposure Optics® is a unique illumination optics system specifically designed for SUSS mask aligners.
+It is based on microlens plates instead of macroscopic lens assemblies.
+A simple plug and play changeover allows a quick and easy changeover between different angular settings, including the functionality of both classical SUSS HR (High Resolution) and LGO (Large-Gap Optics) illumination optics.

-The telecentric illumination which is provided by the MO Exposure Optics improves light uniformity and leads to a larger process window.
-In consequence, this causes yield enhancements.
-MO Exposure Optics also decouples the exposure light from the lamp source thus small misalignments of the lamp do not affect the light uniformity.
-A decoupled light source saves setup and maintenance time and guarantees uniform illumination conditions during the full life-time of the lamp.
+The telecentric illumination provided by MO Exposure Optics improves light uniformity and leads to a larger process window.
+Yield enhancements are produced as a result.
+MO Exposure Optics also decouples the exposure light from the lamp source, so small misalignments of the lamp do not affect light uniformity.
+A decoupled light source saves setup and maintenance time and guarantees uniform illumination conditions during the entire lifetime of the lamp.

 Simulation of lithographic processes